marikben/gcpconsole/README.md

 # gcpconsole
-Get all the Virtual Machines (aka Compute Engines) from all the projects in an organization
+Get all the Virtual Machines (aka Compute Engines) from all the projects in an organization in Google Cloud Console

 for PROJECT in $(\ <br>
   gcloud projects list \ <br>